-29 ISA (UK) 620 (Revised June 2016), Using the Work of an Auditor's Expert.
+29 ISA (UK) 620 (Revised November 2019), Using the Work of an Auditor's Expert.

-normal instructions to component auditors of overseas subsidiaries.
+impose any requirement for the group engagement team to change or add to the normal instructions to component auditors of overseas subsidiaries.
 However, when considering non-UK parts of the group audit, the group engagement team should consider whether information obtained as part of the group audit procedures (e.g., reports made by non-UK component auditors, discussions with non-UK component auditors or discussions with UK and non-UK management and those charged with governance) gives rise to knowledge or suspicion, or reasonable grounds for knowledge or suspicion, such that there is a requirement for the auditor to report to the NCA.
 The auditor also considers whether such conduct constitutes an offence under Section 6 of the Bribery Act 2010.